dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-3/index.md

 The second place we added the new `Tile` option was in the first match which just checks what `Tile` you're about to move into.
 If that happens to be a beast then, by all means, you should perish and re-spawn if you got enough lives left.
-We shall implement that later so for now we use the `todo` macro.
+We shall implement that later, so for now we use the `todo` macro.

 So everything compiles again and all is good in the (computer) world again.
 Now we need to add our beasts onto our board.